 For further information please contact:

 Started in 1985, Direct Line became the first UK insurance company to use the telephone as its main channel of communication.
-It provides motor, home, travel and pet insurance cover alongside its range of contents insurance options.
+It provides car, home, travel and pet insurance cover direct to customers by phone or on-line.

 Direct Line general insurance policies are underwritten by U K Insurance Limited, Registered office: The Wharf, Neville Street, Leeds LS1 4AZ.
 Registered in England No 1179980.
 U K Insurance Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.